By Tracy Brighten

 “Nature doesn’t just have one or two active ingredients.
 It’s more like a multivitamin that provides us with all sorts of the nutrients we need.
 That’s how nature can protect us from all these different kinds of diseases–cardiovascular, respiratory, mental health, musculoskeletal.”

 “Accessibility to everyday green and blue spaces encourages seniors to simply get out the door.
-This in turn motivates them to be active physically, spiritually and socially, which can offset chronic illness, disability and isolation,” says Jessica Finlay, lead author of the study.
+This, in turn, motivates them to be active physically, spiritually and socially, which can offset chronic illness, disability and isolation,” says Jessica Finlay, lead author of the study.

 The World Health Organisation expects depression will be the second biggest cause of illness worldwide by 2020, and anti-depressant drug use is on the increase.

 According to the UK’s Mental Health Foundation, in the course of a year, 25% of people will experience some kind of mental health problem, including 20% of children.
 Depression affects 20% of older people living in the community and 40% in care homes.
-Suicide is the most common cause of death in men under 35 years old, and the UK has one of the highest rates of self-harm in Europe.
+Suicide is the most common cause of death in men under 35, and the UK has one of the highest rates of self-harm in Europe.

 In 2014, 57 million items categorised as anti-depressant drugs were dispensed, an increase of 7.2% on 2013 and 97.1% since 2004, according to the Prescriptions Dispensed in the Community report for England (2004-2014), produced by the Health & Social Care Information Centre.
 Drugs come with side-effects, unlike green prescriptions for lifestyle changes.